-The Broads' logo is available for use on invitations, local press releases, presentations, etc. There is the round logo and a horizontal format logo with tag line.
-These items are available on the Great Old Broads website on the Broadband Leader Resources page under Marketing.
+The Broads' logo is available for use on invitations, local press releases, presentations, etc. There is the round logo and a horizontal logo.
+These items are available on the Great Old Broads website on the Broadband Leader

+Resources page under Marketing.
 You will find a variety of files to use when creating communications to others.
 Please DO NOT change the design of any of these documents.
 If those provided do not meet your needs or you need ANY assistance, please contact the Communications Director for assistance.